d3QUone/vksmmtool/README.md

-<b>VKSMM</b> is a cool way to check the best posts from your groups
+<b>VKSMM</b> is a cool service to get the most popular content from your "vk.com" communities
 <hr>
 <b>How to run:</b>